sambuccid/ProjectStructure/README.md

 Some examples of possible rules:
 * Each method on a class tagged as "Util" should be static and that it should not have any field
 * Each field of a class tagged as "Entity" should be private
-* No method in classes in the package "org.example.controller" should ever directly call any class inside the package "org.example.dao"
+* Classes in the package "org.example.controller" should never call directly classes inside the package "org.example.dao.impl"
 * Each parameter in a method tagged as "immutable" should be final and the method never do an assignment or call another method not tagged as "immutable"

 You can decide if a rule completely breaks the compilation of the code, or if it just throws some warnings.